withastro/docs/src/pages/en/guides/cms/contentful.md

 If you have an empty Contentful space, check out [setting up a Contentful model](#setting-up-a-contentful-model) to learn how to create a basic blog model for your content.
 :::

-You can find more querying options in the [contentful.js documentation](https://contentful.github.io/contentful.js/contentful/9.1.34/ContentfulClientAPI.html).
+You can find more querying options in the [Contentful documentation](https://contentful.github.io/contentful.js/contentful/9.1.34/ContentfulClientAPI.html).

 ## Making a blog with Astro and Contentful

-In this section, we'll use our Contentful–Astro setup to create a blog that uses Contentful as the CMS.
+With the setup above, you are now able to create a blog that uses Contentful as the CMS.

 ### Prerequisites